 - Have a copy of all accounts receivable on the date of closing.

-- Try not to make too many changes in office policies in the first six months (despite this suggestion, you may need change the way financial arrangements are made with patients in order to meet your cash flow demands).
+- Try not to make too many changes in office policies in the first six months, except you may have to change the way financial arrangements are made with patients.

-- Meet regularly with the seller (if he/she is staying on) to understand and define each other’s expectations.
-Identify and verify personal and practice goals.
+- Identify and verify personal and practice goals.
 Review options to achieve those goals.
+Each meeting should have written notes.

 - Conduct one-on-one interviews with staff members to understand their needs and concerns.